 The Code of Practice 2015 has a theme throughout which highlights the importance of the views of SEND pupils.
-At Orchard Vale Community School we will always endeavor to ascertain pupil's views for reviews and planning.
+At Orchard Vale Community School we will always endeavor to ascertain pupil's views for reviews SEND (all school) policy 2023 - Board approved 13th December 2023 Page 13 of 21 and planning.
 Wherever possible, these views will be recorded and embedded into planning and review documents.